MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_SAS.md

 If any of the files do not exist when the demo application is reset, the missing file(s) will be automatically generated.
 In case any of these files are accidentally edited, simply delete the certificate(s) from the `WFI32-IOT` drive and reset the application so that they will be automatically regenerated.

-## D. Create an IoT Central Application for your Device
+## Create an IoT Central Application

 IoT Central allows you to create an application dashboard to monitor the telemetry and take appropriate actions based on customized rules.

-1. Create a custom IoT Central application by starting with an existing [Microchip IoT Development Board Template](https://apps.azureiotcentral.com/build/new/e54c7769-30ed-4223-979f-2667013845fd) (if there is a problem with loading the template, refer to the [Create an application](https://docs.microsoft.com/en-us/azure/iot-central/core/quick-deploy-iot-central) section to create your IoT Central application from scratch).
+1. Create a custom IoT Central application by starting with an existing [Microchip WFI32-IoT Board Template](https://apps.azureiotcentral.com/build/new/db598a83-644a-4e2c-b4e1-f3e52978d006) (if there is a problem with loading the template, refer to the [Create an application](https://docs.microsoft.com/en-us/azure/iot-central/core/quick-deploy-iot-central) section to create your IoT Central application from scratch).
 If you are not currently logged into your [Microsoft account](https://account.microsoft.com/account), you will be prompted to sign in with your credentials to proceed.
 If you do not have an existing Microsoft account, go ahead and create one now by clicking on the `Create one!` link

 2. Azure IoT Builder will guide you through the process of creating your application.
 Review and select the various settings for your IoT Central application (if needed, refer to [Create an application](https://docs.microsoft.com/en-us/azure/iot-central/core/quick-deploy-iot-central) for additional guidance on selecting the settings for your application).
 Do not click the `Create` button just yet - only after reviewing and taking into consideration the following recommendations: